tarikatanushree/Tanushree_Tarika_CourseProject_eShop_Application/README.md

-# upGrad E-Shop Application Project
+#  eShop App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-This project is developed as a part of Assignment Submission provided by upGrad during the course of EPGP-FSD by IIIT-B.
+This project is developed as a part of Assignment Submission provided by upGrad.

 ## Available Scripts